 Motorists urged to be cautious following series of serious collisions on Nottinghamshire roads

-Drivers are urged to be careful after three young people died on Nottinghamshire’s roads in a week – and a motorcyclist was seriously hurt in Sutton.
+Drivers are urged to be careful after three young people died on Nottinghamshire’s roads in a week.

 A motorcyclist aged in his 20s suffered ‘potentially life-threatening injuries’ when his motorcycle was in collision with a car near King’s Mill Hospital in Sutton.